-Walk Along the Mississippi, and Take a Trip on the Algiers Ferry
+Walk Along the Mississippi River, and Take a Trip on the Algiers Ferry

-Grab a Muffaletta at Central Grocery (923 Decatur St.)
+Grab a Muffuletta at Central Grocery (923 Decatur St.)

-Central Grocery invented the muffaletta.
+Central Grocery invented the muffuletta.
 It rivals the po-boy as the city’s most iconic sandwich.
-Layered with sliced Italian deli meats, rich provolone cheese and hot & spicy olive salad, muffalettas are served on locally-baked seeded buns and are big enough to feed two people.
-Pro tip: Opt for the half-sandwich ($9.50) and bring it to the Moonwalk for a riverside picnic that will more than fill you up for the day.
-Cost: $9.50.
+Layered with sliced Italian deli meats, rich provolone cheese, and hot and spicy olive salad, muffulettas are served on locally baked seeded buns and are big enough to feed two people.
+Pro tip: Opt for the half-sandwich (they’re pretty big) and bring it to the Moonwalk for a riverside picnic that will more than fill you up for the day.
+Cost: $15.25 for a half.

 Eat, Drink and Be Merry at Happy Hour

 New Orleans is a drinking town and boasts some of the best happy hours in the country.
 Lagniappe: many offer budget-priced small bites that can easily serve as an early dinner.

 The Bombay Club (830 Conti St.)

 If you’re staying at Prince Conti, one of the best and most leisurely happy hours in the Quarter is right downstairs at The Bombay Club, where it runs from 4 to 7 p.m.
 Wednesday through Sunday.
 Wash down shareables and bites like Natchitoches meat pies and Ploughman’s Board with a couple of beers ($3), glasses of wine ($4), or specialty cocktails ($5).
 Cost: Depends on how heartily you imbibe, but about $20 plus tip for two drinks and two apps buys a nice buzz and something in your belly to offset it.